 Also, use a VPN.
 It won’t directly protect you from Google tracking, but it will encrypt your traffic and your service providers won’t be able to track you.
 Check NordVPN’s latest deals for the best experience.

 All of the search engines mentioned above are great if you are concerned about your privacy.
-However, some might be a little bit more private than others (those in Europe will comply with stricter data regulation laws than in the U.S.), some might be more user-friendly, and some might have extra features that you can’t go without.
+The choice is up to you and what's most important for you.
+In most cases, stronger privacy means giving up certain features, so where you draw that line is up to you to decide.
 The next time you search for something online – try one of these private search engines instead.

 Want to read more like this?